 What If I Need Dementia Care?

-If a medical professional determines you, or your loved one, is suffering from cognitive decline you need to research and think about care options.
-This may be as simple as asking family members to help around the house, hiring nurses or health-care aids who come to your home.
+If a medical professional determines you or your loved one is suffering from cognitive decline, you need to research and think about care options.
+This may be as simple as asking family members to help around the house, hiring nurses, or healthcare aids who come to your home.

 Dementia can have a real and devastating impact on families, but it doesn’t mean someone living with cognitive decline can’t live well.
-The Memory Center communities in Virgina Beach and Midlothian, VA care for those living with Alzheimer’s and other forms of dementia.
+The Memory Center communities in Virginia Beach and Midlothian, VA care for those living with Alzheimer’s and other forms of dementia.
 But our communities and programs are different and specifically designed to meet the needs of an aging brain.
 We offer every incentive to celebrate life and find purpose each day.
-A typical day here includes music, art, sports, walks outside, and social activities including afternoon get-togethers and happy hour in our tavern.
+A typical day here includes music, art, sports, walks outside, and social activities, including afternoon get-togethers and happy hour in our tavern.

-If you are considering care for Alzheimer’s or dementia contact us for more information or schedule a tour.
+If you are considering care for Alzheimer’s or dementia, contact us for more information or schedule a tour.